While the Advanced Battery Landscape is Expanding, Only Two Have Voltage-Switching Packs

 Both systems have an AC adapter available, but they affect the lineup very differently.

-Currently, DeWalt only has a power adapter for one FlexVolt tool: the miter saw.
-It runs at 120V and requires 2 batteries or the adapter.
+Currently, DeWalt only has a power adapter for one specific tool: the DeWalt FlexVolt 120V miter saw.
+It runs at (you guessed it) 120V and requires 2 batteries or the Adapter.

 All Metabo HPT MultiVolt tools are compatible with its AC adapter.